vishwasprabhu/relational_joins/README.md

 > Case:

-    Given one side of a triangle is 40, how many different combinations are there
-	in which we can form a valid triangle?
+    Given one side of a triangle is 40, how many different combinations are there which can form a valid triangle?

 <p float="left">
       <img src="img/trangle_side_a.png" width="100" />